The API Interviews – The Challenges of Working with APIs

 What would your ideal API look like?

-My ideal API should use standards and consistency.
-It should be able to communicate this information to those who are strangers to your product and API.
-Use patterns and standards that exist across the web; OPEN API documentation, OAuth2.
+For me, an ideal API should use standards and consistency and it should be able to communicate this information to those who are strangers to your product and API.
+They should also use patterns and standards that exist across the web; OPEN API documentation, and OAuth2.

-Where you do something bespoke ensure that there is a reason for it, or a reason why is no one else doing it like this.
+If you need to do something bespoke ensure that there is a reason for it, or a reason why is no one else doing it like this and document this well in the API documentation.

 Are there any particular tools that you swear by when working with APIs?

-Access to the API and using Postman or SOAP UI to make a real call to verify and play with the API, confirming the documentation and interacting with the API to understand it.
+To me, the right tools are really important as well as access to the API and using Postman or SOAP UI to make a real call to verify and play with the API.
+As well as confirming the documentation and interacting with the API to understand it.

 If you are using our Cyclr platform or are just interested in how it works feel free to check out our documentation